batpigandme/crs_faq/faqs.md

 ## How do I choose a solution?

-If your question has been answered, would you mind marking the solution?
+If your question has been answered, please mark the solution.
 That way, someone in the future can come along and easily see what worked for you.

-If you’re the OP (as you were in this case), there should be a little box at the bottom of replies that you can click to select that response as your “solution.”
+If you’re the original poster (OP), there should be a little box at the bottom of replies that you can click to select that response as your “solution.”